HesamKorki/dagster-k8s-deployment/README.md

 ./dagster/upgrade.sh default localhost
 ```

+The Dagster Webserver UI should be accessible by heading to [localhost](http://localhost) or the domain given to the script if a DNS is configured for the domain to point to the Ingress Controller Service.

+The UI is protected by nginx basic-auth which is also encrypted in the secrets yaml file.

 ## Code Location
 Each directory in the `src` is going to be a user deployment in dagster with its own assets and pipelines.
 Here we just have a single dummy asset to demonstrate.